 The wide array of sauna health benefits is well known for quite some time now.
 Originally invented by the Finnish, sauna facilities have become standard equipment in gyms, sports centers and swimming pools from all over the world.
 If you consider turning the sauna into one of your regular habits, it is best to make your choice based on the types of saunas and the benefits they provide.

 The Finnish Sauna (traditional) – This type of sauna was originally using wood fire as the main source of heat, but nowadays, saunas are usually heated using electricity.
 The common denominator is a pile of rocks placed atop the heat source.
 Water is splashed regularly on the hot rocks to generate steam and provide a sensation of increased heat.

 Infrared saunas – Heat is produced through an infrared heater and the generated infrared radiant heat is absorbed directly into the human body, unlike the traditional saunas where the body will heat indirectly, through air or steam.
-The temperatures inside this type of sauna are lower than inside traditional saunas, thus infrared saunas are the perfect solution for people which do not tolerate high air temperatures.
+The temperatures inside this type of sauna are lower than inside traditional saunas, thus infrared saunas are the perfect solution for people who do not tolerate high air temperatures.

-Wet saunas (steam rooms) – These are heated only by hot steam so compared to dry saunas which have hot air and low humidity there will be a lower temperatures, but higher humidity environment.
+Wet saunas (steam rooms) – These are heated only by hot steam so compared to dry saunas, which have hot air and low humidity, there will be lower temperatures, but a higher humidity environment.

 They also make you sweat and from this come a wide series of positive effects.
-Sweat opens the pores, cleanses the skin and eliminates all kinds of toxic substances accumulated in the body.
+Sweat opens the pores, cleanses the skin, and eliminates all kinds of toxic substances accumulated in the body.
 Intense sweating also consumes a high amount of energy so it will burn calories (approximately 600 calories are consumed to produce 1 L of sweat!).

-To conclude, all types of saunas have positive health effects, but choosing the one that truly suits you must be done according to your tolerance, health issues and last but not least, personal preferences.
+To conclude, all types of saunas have positive health effects, but choosing the one that truly suits you must be done according to your tolerance, health issues, and last but not least, personal preferences.